 In patients who do not respond to high-dose amphotericin B, an azole or flucytosine (5-FC) should be added.
 Unfortunately, all of these therapies have significant failure rates in patients with neutropenia. levels of 5-FC must be carefully monitored.
 Do not use 5-FC if levels cannot be measured expeditiously.
 Liposomal amphotericin has been successfully used in trichosporonosis but may not necessarily offer greater efficacy over standard therapy.
 Miconazole has significant in vitro activity; however, this does not translate to useful in vivo results, and it should not be used.

-Patients with trichosporonosis are often critically ill because of their infection and their frequent underlying illnesses.
-ICU admission is warranted in most cases.
+Due to the severity of disseminated fungal infections infection and their frequent underlying illnesses, a critical care unit admission is warranted in most cases.

 Consultation with an ophthalmologist is generally advised for diagnostic purposes and to evaluate for fungal retinitis.